 Your support keeps us going

 Our technology is nearly ready, our partners are lined up and we are now in the process of raising funds to get everything in place for a launch later this year.
 As part of the fund raising process we ran a small marketing test to validate our belief in the demand for a new type of bank.
 Many of you first came across banksimple via that campaign.
 Having partially revealed our plans during the campaign we see no need to hide what we are up to.
 Transparency is something the banking system could use and we’ll continue sharing more of our plans on this blog.
-You can get in touch with us via email@example.com or following us on Twitter at @simple.
+You can get in touch with us via firstname.lastname@example.org or following us on Twitter at @simple.
 We love hearing from you and we try our hardest to personally respond to all of you.
-If you’d like to show your support, the simplest thing you can do right now is to sign up for an invite.
+If you’d like to show your support, the simplest thing you can do right now is to sign up.
 Pledging your support validates our business model and ensures your place to start banking with us at launch.